sumeet-darekar/port-scanner-gui/README.md

 # port-scanner-gui
-port-scanner-gui is tcp and udp port scanning gui tool.
+port-scanner-gui is tcp and udp port scanning tool.

 ## Installation